Chillamandadurgaprasad/E-Commerce/README.md

 >The project is to design a E-commerce website.

->All the copyrights and rights goes to Saicharan Gouru(Myself designer of this website).
+>All the copyrights and rights goes to Chillamanda Durga Prasad (Myself designer of this website).

 >This project satisfies all the minimal characteristics given by the internship studio like image slider,home page,categories,about us,contact us,search box and etc...